ALIGN-analoglayout/ALIGN-public/PlaceRouteHierFlow/README.md

 >-   numOfLayout: integer type; the max number of generated layouts
 >-   optEffort: integer type; optimization effort in range of 0 to 2 (0: low, 1: median, 2: high)

-Outputs: all the results will be saved under 'Results' folder by default
+Outputs explaination: (all the results will be saved under 'Results' folder by default)
 >-   xx.plt: GNU plot file of placement results
 >-   Capxx.gds.json: JSON format of CCC P&R layout
 >-   xx_PL.gds.json: JSON format of placement layout